 The following list of worldwide board game conventions is updated regularly.

 Help us keep our list of board game conventions up to date.
-If you know of an event that has cancelled or postponed their 2020 dates, let us know using the form below.
+If you know of an event that has cancelled or postponed their event dates, let us know using the form below.

 Recruiter by day, board game enthusiast by night.
 Despite controversy, i’m a firm believer that collecting can be just as fun as playing games.
 My favorite aspect of the board gaming hobby is its ability to bring people together in a meaningful way.